smoorg/mateuszreszka-xyz/content/posts/burnout.md

 ## Time off

-Although I had great fun in Emphie everything that\'s good comes to an end.
+Although I had great fun in Emphie everything that's good comes to an end.
 As much as I loved working with startups, I think my burnout got me regardless of that.
 Almost 2 full years of COVID restrictions and remote work at home made me adventurous, with strong desire to meet new people